 Aqaba has a different atmosphere than Amman.
 It is a vacation town, it is where Jordanians go for vacation and also where tourists find themselves.
 The restaurants have a less conservative atmosphere than most other towns in the Kingdom where you will see women openly smoking shisha on patios.
 In most of the rest of the country, you do not often see women smoking in public.

-One of the Aqaba attractions is the beach promenade.
+One of the Aqaba attractions is the beach promenade along the gulf of Aqaba.
 It will take you along the beach, past Sharif Hussein Bin Ali Mosque and offers plenty of people-watching opportunities.

-If you want to get out on the water but are not interested in getting in the water to snorkel or dive, there are daily glass bottom boat tours that can give you a glimpse into the marine life of the Red Sea from above.
+If you want to get out on the water but are not interested in getting in the water to snorkel or dive, there are daily glass bottom boat tours of Aqaba Marine Park.
+They give you a glimpse into the marine life of the Red Sea from above.

 Ayla is one of the newer places to visit in Aqaba as it was just constructed in the last few years.
 It was a multi use construction project with residential properties, commercial establishments as well as hotels, entertainment and tourist attractions.
 The Hyatt Regency is in Ayla and so are plenty of watersports from wakeboarding to cable skiing.
 Ayla is also home to Jordan’s only Golf Course.

 Something that you will not find much of in Petra is nightlife, so enjoy the evening atmosphere in Aqaba.
 Whether it is patio dining, wandering the outdoors, watching sports on an outdoor TV with locals, shopping or watching the sun set, getting out a night in Aqaba offers a different look to this seaside city.